temporalio/documentation/docs/content/what-is-an-activity-heartbeat.md

   - explanation
 ---

-An Activity Heartbeat is ping, from the Worker that is executing the Activity to the Temporal Server, which serves as a way to ensure that the Activity Execution is making progress and the Worker has not crashed.
+An Activity Heartbeat is a ping from the Worker that is executing the Activity to the Temporal Server.
+Each ping informs the Temporal Server that the Activity Execution is making progress and the Worker has not crashed.

 Activity Heartbeats work in conjunction with a [Heartbeat Timeout](/docs/content/what-is-a-heartbeat-timeout).